NaveenG26/gitworkshop/readmme.md

-this is a tutorial for git
+this is a tutorial for git and git hub.
+YES